 Yes, groups can bring food and serve coffee.
-There will be running water available.
+There is running water available.
 Each group must clean up after themselves.

 What kinds of groups can meet at the club?

-Will there be an area to hang out/fellowship, drink coffee & socialize?
+Is there an area to hang out/fellowship, drink coffee & socialize?